-Any second offense is considered more serious and the penalties are higher, especially for DUI offenses in Ft Lauderdale.
+Any second offense is considered more serious and the penalties are higher, especially for DUI offenses.
 Prosecutors have a different mindset and are going to treat those cases more seriously meaning diversion programs may not be offered.
-Ignition interlock devices will also need to be implemented in a second offenders car following their charge, whereas that is not required for first offenses, which are viewed with more leniency.
+Ignition interlock devices will also need to be implemented in a second-time offender’s car following their charge, whereas that is not required for first offenses, which are viewed with more leniency.

-With these things in mind, if you are facing a second DUI charge, it is important to build a defense early on with the help of a Ft Lauderdale second-offense DUI lawyer.
+With these things in mind, if you are facing a drunk driving charge for the second time, it is important to build a defense early on with the help of a Ft Lauderdale second-offense DUI lawyer.
 An experienced DUI defense attorney can be helpful in building a strong defense to mitigate any potential penalties you may receive with your second offense.

 If the second offense is a felony, that would be handled in Circuit Court.
 The only time a second offense would be a felony is if it were a case involving serious bodily injury or death.
 All other second offense DUI cases are misdemeanors and handled in the county courts.

-Courts will want to have an individual under supervision/probation, for a longer period of time on a second offense DUI in Ft Lauderdale.
+Courts will want to have an individual under supervision/probation, for a longer period of time on a second offense.
 On a first offense, an individual will receive six months of supervision or probation.
-On a second offense, depending on the facts and circumstances, nine months or maybe even 12 months supervision or probation may be given.
+On a second drunk driving offense, depending on the facts and circumstances, nine months or maybe even 12 months supervision or probation may be given.
 The key factors in the Court’s decision would include:

 - Time in between the first and second offense